Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: A Reconstruction Conjecture

-A statement about the functional form of $g_M(M)$ may then be obtained in a straightforward manner from Eq.~(\ref{eq:empir}).
+Our stated goal, then, is to invert Eq.~(\ref{eq:empir}) and obtain information about $g_M(M)$ from $S^2(M)$.
+We begin by considering the case in which the features in $g_M(M)$ are well clustered in $M$-space.
+In this case, a statement about the functional form of $g_M(M)$ may then be obtained in a straightforward manner from Eq.~(\ref{eq:empir}).
 Taking the logarithmic derivative of both sides of this relation and using the definition of the hot-fraction function in Eq.~(\ref{eq:hotfrac}) to relate $dF(M)/dM$ to $g_M(M)$, we find that

-This is the basic form of our conjecture which allows us to reconstruct the salient features of the dark-matter velocity distribution $g(M)$ directly from the first and second logarithmic derivatives of the structure-suppression function.
+This is the basic form of our conjecture which allows us to reconstruct the salient features of the dark-matter velocity distribution $g_M(M)$ directly from the first and second logarithmic derivatives of the structure-suppression function.

 As stated above, our conjecture in Eq.~(\ref{eq:recconjrough}) holds under the assumption that $d^2 \log\, S^2(M)/(d\log M)^2$ is always either zero or negative --- \ie, that $\log \,S^2(M)$ is always either a straight line or concave-down when plotted versus $\log\, M$.
-However, as we shall see, there exist realistic halo-mass distributions for which $S^2(M)$ is occasionally concave-{\it up}.
-In order to address this possibility, we shall further posit that {\il{g(M)\approx 0}} whenever {\il{d^2 \log\, S^2(M)/(d\log\, M)^2 > 0}}.
-We can therefore extend our conjecture to take the more general form
+However, this conjecture may also be extended to the more general case in which this condition is not always satisfied.
+Indeed, while we have seen in Sect.~\ref{sec:ResultsHMF} that $\log \,S^2(M)$ can in fact be concave-up, we have also seen that this behavior only arises within intervals of $M$-space within which $g_M(M)$ is negligible.
+Thus, in order to generalize our reconstruction conjecture to account for this possibility, we need only to posit that {\il{g_M(M)\approx 0}} whenever {\il{d^2 \log\, S^2(M)/(d\log\, M)^2 > 0}}.
+In other words, we posit that

 This, then, is the complete statement of our reconstruction conjecture.